arangodb-foxx/util-oauth2/README.md

 The OAuth2 client utility service provides abstractions over OAuth2 providers like Facebook, GitHub and Google.

+**NOTE**: This service was written for ArangoDB 2.8.
+If you are using ArangoDB 3 and later, you should use the [built-in OAuth 2.0 module](https://www.arangodb.com/docs/stable/foxx-reference-modules-oauth2.html) instead.

 ## Configuration

 This utility has the following configuration options: